edgar1912/Data-Analyst-Portfolio/Analyzing-TheOffice-GuestStars/README.md

 ## Project description

-In this notebook, we will take a look at a dataset of The Office episodes, and try to understand how the popularity and quality of the series varied over time.
+In this notebook, I will take a look at a dataset of The Office episodes, and try to understand how the popularity and quality of the series varied over time.

 ## Questions and tasks for the project